Integrated information theory: Support

 Neuroscientist Christof Koch, who has helped to develop later versions of the theory, has called IIT "the only really promising fundamental theory of consciousness".
-Technologist and Koch's ex-student Virgil Griffith says "IIT is currently the leading theory of consciousness."
-However, his answer to whether IIT is exactly the right theory is ‘Probably not’.

 Neuroscientist and consciousness researcher Anil Seth is supportive of the theory, with some caveats, claiming that "conscious experiences are highly informative and always integrated."; and that "One thing that immediately follows from [IIT] is that you have a nice post hoc explanation for certain things we know about consciousness.".
-But he also claims "the parts of IIT that I find less promising are where it claims that integrated information actually is consciousness — that there’s an identity between the two.", and has criticized the panpsychist extrapolations of the theory.
+But he also claims "the parts of IIT that I find less promising are where it claims that integrated information actually is consciousness — that there's an identity between the two.", and has criticized the panpsychist extrapolations of the theory.

 Philosopher David Chalmers, famous for the idea of the hard problem of consciousness, has expressed some enthusiasm about IIT.
 According to Chalmers, IIT is a development in the right direction, whether or not it is correct.

-Physicist Max Tegmark has also expressed some support for the approach taken by IIT, and considers it compatible with his own ideas about consciousness as a "state of matter".
-Tegmark has also tried to address the problem of the computational complexity behind the calculations.
-According to Max Tegmark “the integration measure proposed by IIT is computationally infeasible to evaluate for large systems, growing super-exponentially with the system’s information content.”
+Max Tegmark has tried to address the problem of the computational complexity behind the calculations.
+According to Max Tegmark "the integration measure proposed by IIT is computationally infeasible to evaluate for large systems, growing super-exponentially with the system's information content."
 As a result, Φ can only be approximated in general.
 However, different ways of approximating Φ provide radically different results.
 Other works have shown that Φ can be computed in some large mean-field neural network models, although some assumptions of the theory have to be revised to capture phase transitions in these large systems.

+In 2019, the Templeton Foundation announced funding in excess of $6,000,000 to test opposing empirical predictions of IIT and a rival theory (Global Neuronal Workspace Theory, GNWT).
+The originators of both theories signed off on experimental protocols and data analyses as well as the exact conditions that satisfy if their championed theory correctly predicted the outcome or not.
+Initial results were revealed in June 2023.
+None of GNWT's predictions passed what was agreed upon pre-registration while two out of three of IIT's predictions passed that threshold.
+The final, peer-reviewed results were published in the 30 April 2025 issue of Nature.
+In an accompanying editorial, the editors of Nature noted that "after the initial release of the results, an open letter was circulated in which IIT was described as a pseudoscience", and added that "such language has no place in a process designed to establish working relationships between competing groups."

+In a March 2025 Nature Neuroscience commentary titled "Consciousness or pseudo-consciousness?
+A clash of two paradigms", proponents of IIT listed 16 peer-reviewed studies as empirical tests of the theory's core claims.
+A commentary in the same issue by Alex Gomez-Marin and Anil Seth, titled "A science of consciousness beyond pseudo-science and pseudo-consciousness", argued that, despite current empirical limitations, IIT remains scientifically legitimate.